raymondwcs/claudia/gender/README.md

 ```
 ./node_modules/.bin/claudia create --region us-east-1 --api-module app
 ```
-Wait for the completion of the deployment.
+Wait for the completion of deployment.
+Look for the URL of your Lamda function.
 ```
 packaging files	npm install -q --no-audit --production
 npm WARN gender@0.0.1 No repository field.